-This Information Circular includes certain information contained in the independent reserve assessment and evaluation prepared by GLJ Ltd. ("GLJ") dated March 7, 2022 with an effective date of December 31, 2021 (the "GLJ Reserves and Resources Report") but represents only a portion of the disclosure required under NI 51-101.
-For additional details, see our news release dated March 8, 2022.
-Full disclosure with respect to the Corporation's reserves as at December 31, 2021 is contained in the Corporation's Annual Information Form which has been filed on SEDAR (www.sedar.com).
+This Information Circular includes certain information contained in the independent reserve assessment and evaluation prepared by GLJ Ltd. ("GLJ") dated February 27, 2023 with an effective date of December 31, 2022 (the "GLJ Reserves and Resources Report") but represents only a portion of the disclosure required under NI 51-101.
+Full disclosure with respect to the Corporation's reserves as at December 31, 2022 is contained in the Corporation's Annual Information Form which has been filed on SEDAR (www.sedar.com).
 The reserves definitions used in this evaluation are the standards defined by the Canadian Oil and Gas Evaluation Handbook (COGEH) reserve definitions and are consistent with NI 51-101 and used by GLJ.
 The net present values of future net revenue attributable to the Alvopetro's reserves estimated by GLJ do not represent the fair market value of those reserves.
 Other assumptions and qualifications relating to costs, prices for future production and other matters are summarized herein.
 The recovery and reserve estimates of the Corporation's reserves provided herein are estimates only and there is no guarantee that the estimated reserves will be recovered.
 Actual reserves may be greater than or less than the estimates provided herein.